 Urologists may also be known by the following names: urinary tract doctor and urinary tract specialist.

-There are 672 specialists practicing Urology in Pennsylvania with an overall average rating of 3.8 stars.
-There are 194 hospitals in Pennsylvania with affiliated Urology specialists, including Paoli Hospital, Abington Hospital—Jefferson Health and UPMC Presbyterian.
+There are 677 specialists practicing Urology in Pennsylvania with an overall average rating of 3.8 stars.
+There are 192 hospitals in Pennsylvania with affiliated Urology specialists, including Jefferson Abington Hospital, Paoli Hospital and UPMC Presbyterian.